Please note: a valid prescription is required for all prescription medication.

 How long does rosuvastatin take to work on cholesterol?

-What are common side effects of rosuvastatin?
+What are the common side effects of rosuvastatin?